ansys/pyansys-dev-guide/README.rst

 The approach on the right has a number of advantages:

 - Readability due to the abstraction of service startup
 - Short package names
 - Simplified interface for starting MAPDL
 - Full documentation strings for all classes, methods, and functions

 To properly abstract a service, users must have the option to either launch the service and connect to it locally if the software exists on their machines or connect to a remote instance of the service.
 One way to do this is to include a function to launch the service.
-This example includes `launch_mapdl`, which brokers a connection via a `Mapdl`
+This example includes `launch_mapdl`, which brokers a connection via the `Mapdl`
 class:

 .. code:: python